Adireddy113/programming-practice/oops/README.md

 # 🔷 Object-Oriented Programming (OOP) Practice – PHP

 This repository is dedicated to learning and practicing **Object-Oriented Programming (OOP)** using **PHP**.
-Each file or folder inside demonstrates a specific concept with simple examples, helping me master core programming fundamentals and improve my coding logic.
+Each file or folder inside demonstrates a specific concept with simple examples, helps me master core programming fundamentals and improve my coding logic.

 ## 📚 What I’m Learning